thesofproject/sof-docs/getting_started/intel_debug/suggestions.rst

 distortion and an SOF-based solution does not, user space configuration issues are possible.

-The following commands can be used to check if the SOF driver is functional at the hardware device level:
+Use the following commands to check if the SOF driver is functional at the hardware device level:

 .. code-block::